TJCoding/Image-Colour-Transfer-Processing-Executable/README.md

 Select and then copy the folder *'Processing Folder*' onto the desktop.

 From within the folder, click open the file 'ReadMeFirst.txt' and follow the instructions.

+#
+Alternatively, click on the pdf file 'Visual Guide' above for  detailed visual guidance.